hansroh/skitai/README.rst

 Skitai is a kind of branch of `Medusa Web Server`__ - A High-Performance Internet Server Architecture.

 Medusa is different from most other servers because it runs as a single process, multiplexing I/O with its various client and server connections within a single process/thread.

 Skitai orients light-weight, simplicity and strengthen networking operations with external resources - HTTP / HTTPS / XML-RPC / PostgreSQL_ - keeping very low costs.
 And it is being optimized for building microservices.

-- Working as Web, XML-RPC and Reverse Proxy Loadbancing Server
+- Working as WSGI application server, Web, XML-RPC and reverse proxy and loadbancing server
-- HTML5 Websocket & HTTP/2.0 implemeted
-- Handling massive RESTful API/RPC/HTTP(S) connections based on asynchronous socket framework at your apps easily
-- Asynchronous connection pool with PostgreSQL, MongoDB and Redis
+- Handling massive requests to your backend servers including RESTful API, RPCs and database engines - PostgreSQL, MongoDB and Redis - with asynchronous manner

-Skitai is not a framework for convinient developing, module reusability and plugin flexibility etc. It just provides some powerful communicating services for your WSGI apps as both server and client.

-Also note it is inspired by Zope_ and Flask_ a lot.
+- HTTP/2.0 & HTML5 Websocket implemented

 Conceptually, Skitai has been seperated into two components:

 1. Skitai App Engine Server, for WSGI apps
 2. Skito-Saddle, the small WSGI container integrated with Skitai.
 But you can also mount any WSGI apps and frameworks like Flask.

+Skitai is not a just developing server like some frameworks provides.
+It is supporsed working fine under real service situation by alone.
+And it makes your app take off to the world, just by appending a few lines on your app.

 .. _hyper-h2: https://pypi.python.org/pypi/h2
 .. _Zope: http://www.zope.org/